 It is easier to find low-carb products than keto but beware that they may be filled with unhealthy ingredients.
 Try to stick to the ones with ingredient names you can pronounce and are familiar with.

 Most of my food choices are healthy and organic.
 I’ll be quite honest though, I do want stuff that isn’t keto-approved every now and then.
-I also feel the diet is so restrictive that it is hard to do.
-This is why I do keto cycling where I include days of dirty keto and low-carb.
+I also feel the diet is so restrictive that it is hard to maintain.

 Sweeteners and products marketed as “low-carb” should only be used for a very short amount of time, just long enough to help you get rid of the carb cravings and reach ketosis.
 Once you reach ketosis, hunger & cravings shouldn’t be a problem.